Golden Jubilee of Elizabeth II: Jamaica

 Elizabeth's first official engagements related to the Golden Jubilee took place in Jamaica.
 The Queen's Jubilee tour also coincided with the country's 40th anniversary of independence.
 She arrived for the celebrations on 18 February 2002, nine days following the death of her sister, Princess Margaret, Countess of Snowdon; the Queen established a short period of private, though not state, mourning.
 Elizabeth was first welcomed in Montego Bay, after which she travelled to Kingston and stayed at her Jamaican prime minister's residence, Jamaica House.

-Despite some anti-monarchical sentiment in the country at the time, the Queen and the Duke of Edinburgh were "enthusiastically welcomed" by Jamaicans; 57% of those polled said the visit was important to the country and large crowds turned out to see Elizabeth, though there were small protests by Rastafarians seeking reparations for slavery and their repatriation to Africa.
+Despite some anti-monarchical sentiment in the country at the time, the Queen and the Duke of Edinburgh were "enthusiastically welcomed" by Jamaicans; 57 per cent of those polled said the visit was important to the country and large crowds turned out to see Elizabeth, though there were small protests by Rastafarians seeking reparations for slavery and their repatriation to Africa.
 The Queen received an official welcome at King's House, the Governor-General's residence, met with Jamaican veterans of the First World War, addressed her Jamaican parliament, and visited an underprivileged area of Kingston, known as Trenchtown, viewing urban poverty projects while there.
 The tour ended on a unique note when, at the final banquet in Jamaica, a power outage plunged King's House into darkness during the meal; Elizabeth described the event as "memorable".

 New Zealand

 Jubilee commemorations

-A number of activities marking the Queen's Golden Jubilee as Queen of New Zealand, the Queen's first visit to New Zealand as Sovereign in 1953–54, and subsequent royal visits, took place in New Zealand.
+A number of activities marking the Queen's Golden Jubilee as Queen of New Zealand, the Queen's first visit to New Zealand as Sovereign in 195354, and subsequent royal visits, took place in New Zealand.

 "Queen Elizabeth II has been Queen of New Zealand for fifty years and is held in warm regard by New Zealanders.
 It is fitting that we honour her on the occasion of the Golden Jubilee", said Prime Minister Helen Clark.

 NZ Post issued a set of Golden Jubilee and Royal Visit stamps.
 The Reserve Bank of New Zealand issued a commemorative Royal Visit coin in October 2001.

 The Queen's Birthday and Golden Jubilee Honours 2002 were announced on 3 June.

 An ecumenical service of thanksgiving for the Golden Jubilee was held on 7 June at the Wellington Cathedral of St Paul.
 The service was attended by the Governor-General Silvia Cartwright and representatives of the government and the New Zealand Defence Force.
 Members of the public were also encouraged to attend.

-Parliament's Visitor Centre displayed memorabilia of royal visits of past one hundred years.
-The Ministry for Culture and Heritage hosted an online exhibition on the 1953-54 visit on its website.
+Parliament's Visitor Centre displayed memorabilia of royal visits of the past one hundred years.
+The Ministry for Culture and Heritage hosted an online exhibition on the 195354 visit on its website.
 New Zealanders were asked to submit the memories of the royal visit exhibition to highlight the importance of royal visits for many people.

-Te Papa, the national museum, hosted a major exhibition on the 1953-54 royal visit which opened in May 2003.
+Te Papa, the national museum, hosted a major exhibition on the 195354 royal visit which opened in May 2003.